-The Audit Committee is composed of three directors: Messrs.
-Biddle, Devine, and Mulligan.
-Mr. Devine is the chairman of the Audit Committee.
-The Audit Committee met seven times during 2021.
+The Audit Committee is currently composed of three directors: Ms. Edwards and Messrs.
+Biddle and Mulligan.
+Ms. Edwards is the chair of the Audit Committee.
+The Audit Committee met six times during 2022.
 The Board has adopted a written Audit Committee charter available to stockholders on the Company's website at investors.appian.com.

-The Board of Directors reviews the Nasdaq listing standards definition of independence for Audit Committee members on an annual basis and has determined all members of the Company's Audit Committee are independent (as independence is currently defined in Rule 5605(c)(2)(A)(i) and (ii) of the Nasdaq listing standards).
-The Board of Directors has also determined Mr. Devine qualifies as an "audit committee financial expert," as defined in applicable SEC rules.
-The Board made a qualitative assessment of Mr. Devine's level of knowledge and experience based on a number of factors, including his experience as an audit partner focused on technology companies and his experience as an audit committee member of a public company.
+The Board of Directors reviews the Nasdaq listing standards' definition of independence for Audit Committee members on an annual basis and has determined all members of the Company's Audit Committee are independent (as independence is currently defined in Rule 5605(c) (2)(A)(i) and (ii) of the Nasdaq listing standards).
+The Board of Directors has also determined Ms. Edwards qualifies as an "audit committee financial expert," as defined in applicable SEC rules.
+The Board made a qualitative assessment of Ms. Edwards' level of knowledge and experience based on a number of factors, including her experience as an audit partner focused on public companies.